Delhi Police covers blast site near Israeli Embassy with tent to prevent tampering | Law-Order

 Delhi Police covers blast site near Israeli Embassy with tent to prevent tampering

-The Delhi Police Sunday covered the blast spot near the Israeli Embassy here with a white-coloured tent to prevent the site being tampered with as the adjacent road opened for traffic, officials said.
+The Delhi Police Sunday covered the blast site near the Israeli Embassy here with a white-coloured tent to prevent the spot from being tampered with as the adjacent road opened for traffic, officials said.

 Sources said probe agencies are covering all angles, however, they have not identified any suspect yet.
 The APJ Abdul Kalam Road, which was closed for nearly two days after the IED blast on Friday, has been opened for general traffic now.